No products in the cart.

 Possum Walk Trail Improvements

 We promised Hancock County and NASA that we’d enhance the experience along this historic and scenic dummy line rail spur, the first three miles of the Mississippi Gulf Coast Heritage Trail known as Possum Walk.
-In June 2016, we began guided tram tours down the bi-way, adding interpretive signs for hikers and bikers, too.

 Bring Back the Booster

-In 2015, through our first Kickstarter Campaign, we committed to bring the Apollo 19 Saturn V rocket's 138-foot long first stage back to Mississippi.
+In late 2015, through our first Kickstarter Campaign, we committed to bring the Apollo 19 Saturn V rocket's 138-foot long first stage back to Mississippi.
 With the help of two grants from the state and assistance from NASA, we did just that in 2016.

 As a recipient of fines paid to the State of Mississippi from the BP Deep Water Horizon oil spill, we promised to use that money to explain the science behind our delicate marine and wetlands ecosystems and address the balance between people’s need to make a living from nature and humanity’s responsibility to respectfully live within it.
 Our self-paced Biome Boardwalk opened in mid-2016, taking guests across three key local ecosystems to help illustrate the challenge.

 BP funding also stood up an environmental education program here, and INFINITY promised to establish the Earth Monitoring Program for students and citizen scientists.
 From that commitment came INFINITY’s Monarch Butterfly Migration curriculum, its Sentinel Forest emphasis, and two interactive, free-play exhibits, including “How Does the Turtle Cross the Road’ and “Build a Habitat.”